crreinschild/PhpPractice/NOTES.md

 ## Part 1: Tailwind CSS

+### Setup

 1) Follow the installation steps from the [Tailwind CSS Larvel-Vite Install docs](https://tailwindcss.com/docs/installation/framework-guides/laravel/vite)
    1) NOTE: It appears that Tailwind CSS is at least partially set up in the starting code; @Joe was this intentional?
 2) Add `@vite('resources/css/app.css')` to `welcome.blade.php` to apply the css file. (re: last step of the above link)

+### Layout

+It appears that it's generally best practice to define your layouts separately from the individual pages for consistency and reuse.
+Laravel seems to have 2 main options, component and inheritance (classic) based.

+Since I have limited time, I attempt to create a basic layout template that the welcome page will inherit from.
+This layout will be where I create the navigation menu and footer.

+I followed the documentation on [Blade Layouts](https://laravel.com/docs/12.x/blade#layouts-using-template-inheritance) to create a default layout file.
+From here I will create the navigation menu and footer.

+### Navigation Menu

 ## Issues